On conformal collineation and almost Ricci solitons: Some triviality results for almost Ricci solitons

 \begin{proposition} Let $(M,\xi,\lambda,g)$ be a compact and connected $n$-dimensional almost Ricci soliton ($n>2$) with affine conformal Killing potential vector field satisfying (\ref{h}).
 If $r\neq 0$ and then $\xi$ is an affine Killing vector field and the manifold is a trivial Ricci soliton. \end{proposition} \begin{proof} From (\ref{k}) we get

 Since $r$ is a constant and \cite{du}

 we get

-which by integration and using Schwartz's inequality, $|Q|^2-\frac{r^2}{n}\geq 0$, implies that $Q=\frac{r}{n}I$, hence $\Ric=\frac{r}{n}g$ and the manifold is Einstein.
+which, by integration and using Schwartz's inequality, $|Q|^2-\frac{r^2}{n}\geq 0$, implies that $Q=\frac{r}{n}I$, hence $\Ric=\frac{r}{n}g$ and the manifold is Einstein.
 From $r(n\lambda-r)=0$ and $r\neq 0$, we get $r=n\lambda$ (so, $\lambda$ must be a constant and $\rho$ must be a constant, too).
 Then $\xi$ is an affine Killing, hence Killing, vector field. \end{proof}

 \begin{proposition} Let $(M,\xi,\lambda,g)$ be a compact and connected $n$-dimensional gradient almost Ricci soliton ($n>2$) with affine conformal Killing potential vector field satisfying (\ref{h}).
-If then $\xi$ is an affine Killing vector field and the manifold is a trivial Ricci soliton (of nonnegative scalar curvature). \end{proposition} \begin{proof} By tracing the soliton equation we obtain
+If then $\xi$ is an affine Killing vector field and the manifold is a trivial Ricci soliton. \end{proposition} \begin{proof} By tracing the soliton equation we obtain

 and since $r$ is a constant, we further get

 Let $\xi=\nabla f$.
 Then by integrating the Bochner's formula \cite{ya} we infer